 The Gaming Act in Belgium limits the number of land-based casinos to nine.
 Revenues are only available for seven out of the nine casinos and amount to €94m for 2017, including tips.

 In 2017, in seven of the nine Belgian casinos, gamblers paid 1.15m visits.
-For 2016, a total of 1.35m visits was registered for all nine Belgian casinos.
+For 2016, a total of 1.35m visits were registered for all nine Belgian casinos.

 No new casinos have opened.
 In 2016, the latest figures available, the sector counted 809 staff.

-After the ban on virtual betting products in June 2016, a Royal Decree will be published in January 2018 regulating virtual betting.
+After the ban on virtual betting products in June 2016, a Royal Decree was approved in January 2018 regulating virtual betting and came into force on May 9.
 Virtual betting will be considered as automatic games of chance which only betting shops can offer and the minimum age to play is 21.